jessemorris/better_launch/README.md

 <details>
   <summary>py-spy</summary>

 I use [py-spy](https://github.com/benfred/py-spy) to see where *better_launch* is using resources that can still be optimized.
+The speedscope files can be visualized on [speedscope.app](https://www.speedscope.app/).

 ![](docs/benchmarks/results/pyspy/bl.svg)